-I love meals that are easy, hearty, comforting and you could drink a billion cups of coffee as you ponder the weekend whilst waiting for it to cook.
+I love meals that are easy, hearty, comforting and you could drink a billion cups of coffee whilst waiting for it to cook.
 Know what I mean?

 Strata is a layered casserole dish usually involving bread, eggs, and cheese.
 You can pretty much add in whatever you like to make it yours.
 Though, today I’m sharing a sausage and egg strata recipe.